jthomperoo/custom-pod-autoscaler/example/python/README.md

 * Deploy the app using a deployment.
 `kubectl apply -f deployment.yaml`
 Now you have CPAs enabled on your cluster, the example CPA running and an app deployment that it is managing.

+### Build CPA image
+Once CPAs have been enabled on your cluster, you need to build this example, run these commands to build the example:
+* Target the Minikube registry for building the image.
+`eval $(minikube docker-env)`
+* Build the example image.
+`docker build -t example-python-custom-pod-autoscaler .`
+* Deploy the CPA using the image just built.
+`kubectl apply -f cpa.yaml`
+Now the CPA should be running on your cluster, managing the app we previously deployed.

 ## Testing the CPA
 * List pods.